grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

 Now for the **Pin 2 TVCC** line, this prototype board can supply up to **100 mA** which is enough for almost every available daughter-board.
 The **VCC Sense** pin is a reference entry for the cases that a board is self powered.
-Then this reference voltage is used to adjust the TVCC output voltage so that voltage levels are compatible.
+Then this reference voltage is used to adjust the **TVCC** output voltage so that voltage levels are compatible.

 Do not tie pins **2** and **4** together.
-They are mutually exclusive and official target boards implements a jumper for this selection.
-This rule is also valid when connecting a MSP430 to the official TI JTAG device.
+They are mutually exclusive and official target boards implements a jumper for this selection (this rule is also valid when connecting a MSP430 to the official TI JTAG device).

 ![BlackPill-JTAG-fs8.png](images/BlackPill-JTAG-fs8.png)